Employment Privacy Statement

 - Employment information, such as goals, performance data, performance reviews and feedback, career development, payroll, stock, compensation, business expenses, reimbursements, and other financial information

 - Job application information, such as a resume, an application, background check, security clearance checks (if applicable to your role), and public records information

-- Benefits and pension information, such as benefits elections for welfare, disability, leave, medical, or other benefits and associated dependent information
+- Benefits and pension or superannuation information, such as benefits elections for welfare, disability, leave, medical, or other benefits and associated dependent information

-- Dependent and/or beneficiary information to provide benefit packages to you, such as health or life insurance coverage or other benefits;
+- Dependent and/or beneficiary information to provide benefits packages to you, such as health or life insurance coverage or other benefits

 - Emergency contact information to be used in the event of an actual or potential emergency

 - Workplace information, such as photographs and videos

 - Responses to voluntary workplace satisfaction surveys

-- Information required to provide access to and to ensure compliance with Workday’s policies in accordance with your use of Workday property, such as documents, data, computers, network, applications, physical facilities and other resources, including IP addresses and access logs
+- Information required to provide access to and ensure compliance with Workday policies in accordance with your use of Workday property, such as documents, data, computers, network, applications, physical facilities, and other resources, including IP addresses and access logs

 - Work-related healthcare information, such as information related to a medical leave or safety incident, or vaccination information where required or permitted by applicable law

-- Information required by applicable law or regulatory requirement; and
+- Information required by applicable law or regulatory requirement

 - Other information described at the time it is collected or as necessary to establish, administer, manage, and terminate the employment relationship

-If you are a contingent worker, the type of personal data we process is limited to that needed to manage your particular work assignment with Workday, but may include all or some of the above items.
+If you are a contingent worker, the type of personal data we process is limited to what is needed to manage your particular work assignment with Workday, but may include all or some of the above items.

-Sensitive personal data includes any information that reveals your racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, biometric data, data concerning health, sexual orientation, and criminal history (“Sensitive Personal Data”).
+Sensitive personal data includes any information that reveals your racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, biometric data, or data concerning health, sexual orientation, and criminal history (“Sensitive Personal Data”).
 As a general rule, we try not to collect or process any Sensitive Personal Data about you unless authorized by law or where necessary to comply with applicable laws.
 However, in some circumstances, we may need to collect, or request on a voluntary disclosure basis, some Sensitive Personal Data for legitimate employment-related purposes.